ekinertac/coderepo/README.md

 This will search for code files in the current directory using most common programming language file extensions and output an HTML file named `htmlreport.html` in the current directory.

+> Note: The script will create a sample ignore file on first run located at ~/.htmlrepoignore

 #### Options